+{Editor’s note: Need to add deployment characteristics and antenna patterns, provide information on how many satellites in lunar orbit, etc.}

 3.3.3 Propagation considerations

-{Note: Liaison activity with ITU-R Study Group 3 is needed to verify propagation assumptions below.}

-{Editor’s Note: This section is to address any relevant propagation considerations regarding the characteristics provided above.}
+Per Working Party 3J, Recommendation ITU-R P.525 Calculation of free-space attenuation should be used for propagation calculations between lunar orbiting systems, between lunar orbiting systems and lunar surface systems, and between lunar orbiting and lunar surface systems and systems on or orbiting the Earth.

 3.4 General matters

-{Editor’s note: Future edits should be done precisely indicating the usage of Recommendation ITU-R RA.479-5 in order to protect the Shielded Zone of the Moon.}

 Initial surveys and testbeds of available technologies have indicated that a point-to-multipoint network based on commercial standards, such as those developed by 3GPP, can be capable of servicing the reference mission concept of operation involving many user groups over a widespread surface area with high data throughput requirements.
 However, considering the unique topology of the Moon’s surface, shielded zone of the Moon considerations, unique science opportunities in radio astronomy, and remote sensing in the lunar region/surface, to determine a suitable framework to support the envisioned lunar surface network using standards-based commercial equipment designed for space environment and unique operational requirements.

 The Radio Regulations include provisions that are of significance to the services for the lunar space.
 Section V of Article 22 includes provisions on the prevention of emissions causing harmful interference to radio astronomy observations in the shielded zone of the Moon.
+ITU-R Recommendation RA.479-5 provides additional guidance on protection of frequencies for radioastronomical measurements in the SZM.

 4 Summary

-[TBD]
+The technical and operational characteristics of SRS systems operating on the lunar surface, or SRS systems in lunar orbit communicating with SRS systems on the lunar surface, are provided for use in sharing and compatibility studies.

 _______________